AshleyDafneAguilar/Geovisualization-of-the-main-culicidaes-vectors-of-transmission-of-some-diseases-in-Mexico/README.md

 ## Author
 - [Ashley Dafne Aguilar Salinas - UNAM ENES Morelia](https://github.com/AshleyDafneAguilar)

+## Abstract
+The following work aims to perform geo-spatial visualizations of the main culicidae, causative agents of diseases such as leishmaniasis, dengue and malaria in Mexico; to observe the behavior of some of their climatic conditions during different periods of time.
+The set of culicidae species that were chosen for the analysis of this project was based on the information provided by the articles [4, 7, 12].
+The data collection of these species was downloaded from the GBIF platform.
+Each of the data collection was filtered to obtain the desired information, these filters are specified in each link [5, 6, 8, 9, 11]

 ## Introduction
-The objective of this work is to geovisualize the main species of culicidae, causal agents of diseases such as leishmaniasis, dengue and malaria in Mexico.
-With the purpose of observing the climatic conditions of their habitat and the coincident presence of cases-vectors of the mentioned diseases.